Find Affordable College Courses

 While working on their Bachelor's Degree, public health majors at Kent State accumulate an average of around $31,827 in student debt.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.

 The in-demand bachelor’s degree programs at Ohio State University - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular public health schools in Ohio.
-Ohio State is a fairly large public school located in the city of Columbus.
+Ohio State is a very large public school located in the city of Columbus.

 Women make up 78% of the public health majors at the school.